 Throw some bold red accents into your palette, or stock up on a few vibrant prints.
 Your palette can likely handle more color than you think it can, so push yourself to take a risk—and backtrack if it doesn’t look quite the way you envisioned.

 Take a Risk on Ivory Art

-Most of us use art to add a pops of vibrant color to our spaces, but you can just as easily use it to add a pop of subtle color—like ivory—to your space, instead.
+Most of us use art to add a pop of vibrant color to our spaces, but you can just as easily use it to add a pop of subtle color—like ivory—instead.

 Plus, since ivory art is a less obvious pick than something bolder or darker, it can pack a surprisingly statement-making punch.